Jacob Russell

 Jacob received his J.D. from Stanford Law School, a master’s degree in political science from M.I.T., and his A.B. from Harvard.

-Jacob is the vice-president of the board of Project H.O.P.E., a nonprofit Federally Qualified Health Center that provides medical and social care to the homeless and others in need in Camden, N.J.
-Jacob regularly consults on legal and business issues to start-ups, particularly in the media and technology industries.
+Jacob has served on a variety of non-profit boards.
+He consults on legal and business issues to start-ups, particularly in the media and technology industries.
 He is admitted to practice in New Hampshire (inactive) and Massachusetts.